ValeAri/HEIP/README.md

 2. cd to the repository `cd <path>/HEIP_HE-image-analysis-pipeline/`

-3. Create environment (optional but recommended)
+3. Create environment with python >3.7 and <3.11 (optional but recommended)

 ```
 conda create --name HEIP python